dappcenter/relayer-proto/README.md

 Using `GRPC_VERBOSITY=DEBUG` and `GRPC_TRACE=all` on the relayer is our best friend

+### Best practices for grpc event handlers

+1. use GrpcError classes for throwing errors that should be exposed to the client
+2. use `proto.YourResponseType` to identify the correct gprc response for your handler

 ### Documentation

 The following documents are materials that we have followed for developing this application